MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-scan.md

 ![Scan report fails](media/mover-excel-scan-fails.png)

 You will notice that the Destination Path column is currently blank.
-At present the ScanSummayReport does not include the details of the Destination Path.
-This issue is currently being addressed and future iterations of the ScanSummaryReport will include these details.
+Currently the *ScanSummayReport* does not include the details of the Destination Path.
+This issue is currently being addressed and future iterations of the *ScanSummaryReport* will include these details.

-As you may recall earlier in the process we used Auto-Discover for mapping our Source and Destination users This process allowed us to map the matching users between our Source and Destination connectors.

-Since we used this process, we can then use that information to populate the Destination Path column on the Pre-Scan Report.
+As you may recall earlier in the process we used Auto-Discover for mapping our Source and Destination users.
+This allowed us to map the matching users between our Source and Destination connectors.
+You can now use that information to populate the Destination Path column on the Pre-Scan Report.

-To obtain this information we will want to log into the customers account, then click Migration Manager > Migration Actions > Migration Report.

-This will download the Migration Report and from this report we will want to copy Columns B (Source) and C (Destination) and Paste those into Columns
-B (Source Path) and C (Destination Path) on the Pre-Scan Results report.
+Download the Migration Report and copy Columns B (Source) and C (Destination) and Paste those into Columns B (Source Path) and C (Destination Path) on the Pre-Scan Results report.

 We copy Columns B and C from the Migration Report to ensure that these columns accurately match and map correctly.